4/24/2025

 Conference Operator

-Good day and welcome to the CNX resources first quarter 2025 Q&A conference call.
-All participants will be in listen only mode.
+Good day and welcome to the CNX Resources first quarter 2025 Q&A conference call.
+All participants will be in listen-only mode.
 Should you need assistance, please signal a conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-To ask a question, you can press the star button, then one on your phone.
+To ask a question, you can press the star button, then one on your touchtone phone.
 To withdraw your question, please press star, then two.
 Please note this event is being recorded.
 I would now like to turn the conference over to Tyler Lewis, Vice President of Investor Relations.
 Please go ahead.

 speaker